Chemiculs/qengine/README.md

 __stackcall 	//	pass arguments on stack (too large to fit in registers presumably) / no arguments contained -  && allow caller to cleanup stack
 ```

-* Below is an automatic type deduction i use for function return's myself, use in place of ```cpp decltype(auto) ```
+* Below is an automatic type deduction i use for function return's myself, use in place of ``` decltype(auto) ```
 ```cpp
 _auto_type_ 	//	automatic compiler-generated type-deduction for function returns (and variable declarations?), useful
 ```

-* Below is a generic ctor optimization macro, presuming the ctor takes 1+ arguments which would fit inside registers matching or below the bitwidth of the host OS OR can be inlined. one of these will occur, use in place of ```cpp __compelled_inline_noseh ```, and  ```cpp __regcall ``` in combination.
+* Below is a generic ctor optimization macro, presuming the ctor takes 1+ arguments which would fit inside registers matching or below the bitwidth of the host OS OR can be inlined. one of these will occur, use in place of ``` __compelled_inline_noseh ```, and  ```cpp __regcall ``` in combination.
 ```cpp
 __optimized_ctor	//	this forces compiler optimization depending on the argument list, IF the function can be inlined it will be which is arguably the least expensive calling method, however if the compiler fails yet to inline, the argument will be passed through registers if the arguments match the bitwidth of the operating system
 ```

-* Below is a simple grammar correction to the C++ standard library which should have occured long ago, declaring an inline function is a mere suggestion to the compiler and is explicitly stating that the compiler may inline the function only if it so chooses. nothing more or less than this, use in place of ```cpp inline ```
+* Below is a simple grammar correction to the C++ standard library which should have occured long ago, declaring an inline function is a mere suggestion to the compiler and is explicitly stating that the compiler may inline the function only if it so chooses. nothing more or less than this, use in place of ``` inline ```
 ```cpp
 __inlineable
 ```

 * Below is a macro which, dependent upon project settings, will instruct the compiler to pass the arguments through SSE / AVX registers if available on Host CPU architecture.
-If SSE / AVX are unavailable, __fastcall will be specified rather than __vectorcall in the hopes that the floating point data matches or is under the host OS's bitwidth and can be optimized to fit inside a register.
+If SSE / AVX are unavailable, ```__fastcall``` will be specified rather than ```__vectorcall``` in the hopes that the floating point data matches or is under the host OS's bitwidth and can be optimized to fit inside a register.
 ```cpp
 __fpcall
 ```